thomasalvatran/Feb2018USBDrivers/README.md

 (check dmesg to see if it has been inserted correctly) ./userapp (following the instruction to read and write into USB)

-Following the instruction https://www.pjrc.com/tech/8051/ide/fat32.html to read FAT32 File system and to find the root directory: tovantran@kubuntu-vm:~/Ctest/k_r/kernel_hi11Bulk$ sudo dd if=/dev/sdg bs=512 count=1 skip=32768 |xxd
+Following the instruction https://www.pjrc.com/tech/8051/ide/fat32.html to read FAT32 File system and to find out the root directory:

+tovantran@kubuntu-vm:~/Ctest/k_r/kernel_hi11Bulk$ sudo dd if=/dev/sdg bs=512 count=1 skip=32768 |xxd
 0000000: 4220 0049 006e 0066 006f 000f 0072 7200  B .I.n.f.o...rr.
 0000010: 6d00 6100 7400 6900 6f00 0000 6e00 0000  m.a.t.i.o...n...